NKalavros/mdpr-full/README.md

-# Mutate Dock Predict Repeat *YEAH AS IF THAT IS THE CORRECT ORDER ΣΤΟΥΦΙΔ*
+# Mutate Predict Dock Repeat
 A repository that hosts the necessary scripts to install and run the **MPDR** routine created by iGEM Athens 2019.
 Obviously wrongly named.
 MPDR stands for Mutate, Predict, Dock Repeat.

 ## What does this repository contain?